-Physicians at Dana-Farber/Children’s Hospital Cancer Center (DF/CHCC) offer a procedure in which retinoblastoma patients receive potent doses of chemotherapy directly through the main artery that channels blood to the eye.
+Physicians at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center offer a procedure in which retinoblastoma patients receive potent doses of chemotherapy directly through the main artery that channels blood to the eye.
 The technique, pioneered in Japan and refined in the United States, may improve the chances of saving the affected eye and preventing blindness in it.

-“Retinoblastoma is a rare cancer that strikes about 300 children in this country every year,” says Carlos Rodriguez-Galindo, MD, a pediatric oncologist at DF/CHCC who leads the retinoblastoma program with Deborah Vanderveen, MD, of Ophthalmology and Darren Orbach, MD, PhD, of Interventional Neuroradiology.
+“Retinoblastoma is a rare cancer that strikes about 300 children in this country every year,” says Carlos Rodriguez-Galindo, MD, a pediatric oncologist at Dana-Farber/Boston Children’s who leads the retinoblastoma program with Deborah Vanderveen, MD, of Ophthalmology and Darren Orbach, MD, PhD, of Interventional Neuroradiology.